Resources

 Will drinking water increase my GFR?

-Drinking water can increase your GFR temporarily, but it will not have a significant impact on your kidney function in the long term.
+Drinking water can increase your GFR temporarily, but it will not significantly impact your kidney function in the long term.

-What should I do if I have a low GFR?
+What should I do with a low GFR, and what foods can help?

-If you have a low GFR, it is important to work with your doctor to determine the underlying cause and create a treatment plan.
-This may involve lifestyle changes, medication management, or other interventions depending on the cause of your low GFR.
+If you have a low GFR, working closely with your doctor to find the cause and develop a treatment plan is essential.
+This may include dietary and lifestyle changes, medication management, or other targeted interventions based on your needs.

 Can dehydration cause low GFR?